Education and Social Work Menu

 - Total hours

-The 100 hours of experience with groups of children should have been completed within the past two years.
+The 100 hours of experience with groups of students should have been completed within the past two years.

 You will need to provide the mandatory Reference Report form (see link on right) to two referees.
 Your chosen referees should be qualified to attest to your suitability for teaching and have observed you working with groups of children in the experiences you indicate on your Statement of 100 Hours Experience form.
 Their completed Reference Report Form must be emailed directly to the TRU Admissions Office with your name and program in the subject line.